Moth: Attraction to light

-Moths frequently appear to circle artificial lights, although the reason for this behavior (positive phototaxis) is currently unknown.
+Moths frequently appear to circle artificial lights.
+The reason for this behavior (positive phototaxis) is currently unknown.

 One hypothesis is called celestial or transverse orientation.
 By maintaining a constant angular relationship to a bright celestial light, such as the moon, they can fly in a straight line.
 Celestial objects are so far away that, even after travelling great distances, the change in angle between the moth and the light source is negligible; further, the moon will always be in the upper part of the visual field, or on the horizon.
 When a moth encounters a much closer artificial light and uses it for navigation, the angle changes noticeably after only a short distance, in addition to being often below the horizon.
 The moth instinctively attempts to correct by turning toward the light, thereby causing airborne moths to come plummeting downward, and resulting in a spiral flight path that gets closer and closer to the light source.

 Studies have found that light pollution caused by increasing use of artificial lights has either led to a severe decline in moth population in some parts of the world or has severely disrupted nocturnal pollination.